Last Updated on 25/08/2025

 The same goes for X and Facebook—pin tweets about your most valuable offer or success stories.
 Use Facebook’s ‘Service‘ and ‘About‘ sections and the ‘CTA‘ buttons.

-The most important factor here is consistency.
+The most crucial factor here is consistency.
 While you’ll optimize the profiles a little differently for every platform–thanks to algorithms–it still needs to be YOU.
-Therefore, create a brand-voice guideline for all your channels (social, online, and offline).
-In the guideline, clearly describe your:

 - Tone of voice